- This page, AP 628: Resolution of Disputes at the Office of Appeals, is offered by

 MBTC appeals generally follow the procedures for the scheduling, conduct and disposition of Conferences and Hearings at the Office of Appeals.
 The Office of Appeals generally will require that the applicant execute a Form B-37.

 If an applicant disagrees, in whole or in part, with the Department’s final determination with respect to the applicant’s application for the MBTC, the applicant may have appeal remedies outside the Department.
-However, an appeal from the denial or partial denial of such an application by the Department is not specifically enumerated within the statutory jurisdiction granted to the Appellate Tax Board under the provisions of G.L. c.
+However, an appeal from the denial or partial denial of such an application by the Department is not specifically enumerated within the statutory jurisdiction granted to the ATB under the provisions of G.L. c.
 58A, § 6.
 Accordingly, the Department recommends that an applicant consult with an attorney to determine the proper venue and procedure for any further appeal.

 For additional information about the Massachusetts Brownfields Credit, including the application and appeal process, see G.L. c.
 62, § 6(j), G.L. c.
 63, § 38Q, and Administrative Procedure 636.

 628.7.3.
 Miscellaneous Appeals